tycrek/degoogle/README.md

     - u/poto-tomato pointed out that CopperheadOS is [no longer active](https://old.reddit.com/r/CopperheadOS/comments/8qdnn3/goodbye/).
 It has now evolved into a [new project](https://old.reddit.com/r/CopperheadOS/comments/b6muvh/androidhardening_project_renamed_to_grapheneos/) under the name [GrapheneOS](https://github.com/GrapheneOS).
   - [postmarketOS](https://postmarketos.org/) - Open-source mobile Linux OS.
 Can install different user interfaces such as [Plasma Mobile](https://www.plasma-mobile.org/).
 Thanks @okias
   - [Replicant](https://replicant.us/) - **5-eyes** - Free Android distribution.
 Puts the emphasis on "freedom and privacy/security".
-  - Note: Removed /e/ due to controversies.
-Look through the GitHub Issues to see for yourself.
+  - Note: Please see Issue #55 for details on /e/.
 - Chrome OS
   - [Qubes OS](https://www.qubes-os.org/) - "A reasonably secure operating system", at least according to their website.
 Edward Snowden recommends it.
   - [Tails](https://tails.boum.org/) - For the uber-paranoid.
 Runs live and the entire OS is routed through Tor right from boot.
 Built on Debian.